1920s Trivia

 Answer: The Beatles

-Question: Which U.S. president signed the Civil Rights Act of 1964, prohibiting racial segregation and discrimination?
+Question: Which U.S. president, with a flair for bold moves, signed the Civil Rights Act of 1964, helping to shatter the chains of racial segregation and discrimination?

 Answer: Lyndon B. Johnson

-Question: What was the name of the iconic music festival held in 1969, known for its association with the counterculture and performances by Jimi Hendrix and Janis Joplin?
+Question: What was the name of that legendary 1969 music festival where peace, love, and epic performances by Jimi Hendrix and Janis Joplin created a counterculture phenomenon?

 Answer: Woodstock